 Indie Game: The Movie is, suitably, a 2011 indie documentary made by Canadian Filmmakers about indie video games.
 It cracks open the shell of contemporary indie game development by following a handful of developers as they make their first games and bring them to market.
-It evokes the struggle of the indie game business model and follows artists and programmers through lows and highs of this personal journey.
+It evokes the struggle of the indie game business model and follows artists and programmers through the lows and highs of this personal journey.
 This film had moments of absolute enchantment but also discomfort.
-I want to give this a chance though, because I took something very real and personal from this documentary.
+I want to give this a chance though because I took something very real and personal from this documentary.

 First Off: It’s Awesome

 I am resistant to saying it’s an instantly inspirational film.
 It’s grim.
 But it’s a documentary, and documentaries exist to capture truth.
 And in truth, is beauty.
 I really hoped for something that could inspire me to keep doing what I’m doing here with games and writing and possibly even my own game development project.
 And it actually does do that.
 I don’t want to spoil anything, but this film may very well make you cry by the end.

 Here’s just a little background.
 The game follows developers from three games: Braid, Super Meat Boy, and Fez.
 I didn’t do a lot of research on the games afterward, but just from my own blogging, I know that these developers seem to be doing okay these days.
 A major element of this game deals with the digital distribution systems of indie games.
 I hadn’t really thought of it before, but that has literally been the catalyst for everything developers, gamers, and I do within this realm of Indie Games.
 It’s a 2011 film also, so it’s important to keep in mind that the market hadn’t quite exploded into what it is now yet.